 Architect?
-A Candid Guide to the Profession, revised edition
+A Candid Guide to the Profession, Revised And Expanded Edition,

 The first edition of Architect?, published in 1985, quickly became known as the best basic guide to the architectural profession.
 More than a decade later, it is a standard text for introductory courses on architecture and recommended reading on the application forms of many schools of architecture.
 This revised edition includes new information pertinent to current education and practice and addresses issues and concerns of great interest to students choosing among different types of programs, schools, firms, and architectural career paths.